glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 a health professional who is specially trained to work with people to help them communicate clearly.
 Speech therapists help re-establish communication skills and also make sure that patients can eat and drink.

-the mature male reproductive cell that must combine with an egg (ova) to make a baby.
+the mature male reproductive cell that must combine with an egg (ovum) to make a baby.
 Males start making sperm in their testicles after puberty.
 See also ova.

 the percentage of cells that are replicating (making a copy of) their deoxyribonucleic acid (DNA).
 DNA replication usually means that a cell is getting ready to split into 2 new cells.
 A low s-phase fraction is a sign that a tumor is slow-growing; a high s-phase fraction shows that the cells are dividing rapidly and the tumor is growing quickly.
 See also deoxyribonucleic acid.

 a ring-like muscle that can open and close to control the passage of substances in the body.
-The urethral sphincter squeezes the urethra shut and provides urinary control.
-There are 2 of these muscles in the anus to control stool (feces), called the external and internal anal sphincters.
+For example, the urethral sphincter squeezes the urethra shut and provides urinary control.
+Two of these muscles in the anus, the external and internal anal sphincters, control when stool (feces) leaves the body.
 See also anus, urethra.

 a long bundle of nerves that a makes up part of the central vervous system.
 It runs up the back enclosed inside the vertebrae (bones of the spine) and connects to the brain.
-It shuttles messages between the body and the brain, carrying sensory information from the body to the brain and motor information (signals to move body parts) from the brain to the body.
-See also brain, vertebra.
+It carries sensory information from the body to the brain and motor information (signals to move body parts) from the brain to the body.
+See also brain, central nervous system, peripheral nervous system, vertebra.

 any process that results in pressure on the spinal cord, the spinal nerve trunks, or both.
 Pressure on the spinal cord can cause numbness, paralysis, or incontinence of stool or urine.
 This can happen when cancer spreads to the spine.
 See also spinal cord, incontinence.